 1939 - Gandhi again returns to active political life, beginning a fast to support the federation of Indian principalities with the rest of country.
 The colonial government intervenes and Gandhi's demands are granted.

 1942 - The British attempt to negotiate a strategy for the defence of India against a Japanese invasion, offering complete independence after the war is won if the Indians cooperate.
-However, Gandhi will accept nothing less than independence and calls on the British to leave India.
+However, Gandhi will accept nothing less than immediate independence and calls on the British to leave India.
 The Muslim League also rejects the offer.

 1943 - On 10 February Gandhi begins a 21-day fast to win his freedom.
 The British are unmoved and refuse to release him from custody.